 The path to law school faculty positions has changed over the last few years.
 Outstanding academic performance is no longer sufficient; most law schools expect applicants to submit high-quality academic articles.
 Candidates for teaching positions often have difficulty finding the time to write during a clerkship or as a junior associate.
 The Kernochan Center Intellectual Property (IP) Fellowships aim to provide an opportunity for recent law graduates who are interested in spending one to two years doing research and writing on copyright or other intellectual property subjects, in preparation for an academic career in the field.
 Positions become available as current Fellows find other employment.
 We are not currently accepting applications for this position.

 Bart M.J.
 Szewczyk attended the University of Pennsylvania, The Wharton School, where he received a B.S in Economics.
 He received an M.P.A. in Economics and Public Policy from Princeton University, Woodrow Wilson School and a Ph.
 D in International Relations from Cambridge University.
 He received his J.D. from Yale Law School.
-He is interested in the intersection of international trade and copyright law.
-While his past research has focused on the former topic, he will work on the role of intellectual property in international economic agreements as well as on international copyright law while at the Center.
+While at the Center, his research focused on the interesection of international trade and copyright law.

 Brad A. Greenberg focused his research on copyright reform and author incentives.
 Mr. Greenberg received his B.A. and J.D. from the University of California, Los Angeles and has clerked for the Hon.
 James Lawrence King of the Southern District of Florida.
 Mr. Greenberg has published extensively, including More Than Just a Formality: Instant Authorship and Copyright's Opt-Out Feature in the Digital Age, 59 U.C.L.A.
 L. Rev. 1028 (2012), Copyright Trolls and Presumptively Fair Uses, 85 U.Colo.
 L. Rev. (November 2013) and DOMA's Ghost and Copyright Reversionary Interests, 108 Nw.
 U. L. Rev. Colloquy (September 2013).